Updated June 4, 2021

 Your geographic location will determine what natural disasters you may need to prepare for.
 NOAA will notify you if your area may be subject to a weather disaster.
 The CDC will ensure communications are in place in a public health crisis, like the coronavirus.
 FEMA can help your family differentiate between rumors and facts in times of emergency.

-Beyond weather emergencies or public health crises, an emergency preparedness plan can help you in the following situations:
+Beyond weather emergencies or public health crises, a preparedness plan can help you in case of a sudden emergency such as:

 Download and fill out an emergency preparedness plan or checklist, or create your own.
 Familiarize those that live with you in your home—whether they’re family members or new roommates—with your new emergency plan.
 Establish emergency contacts, and try to memorize the phone numbers of those most important to you.
 If you have small children or family members with special needs, try to help them memorize those telephone numbers too, as well as an understanding of the 911 system.